 Dissolution of marriage in Texas has seven grounds and most are fault-based.
 Insupportability is the one no-fault grounds and is often used.
 Other grounds include cruelty, adultery, abandonment, living apart for at least three years and one spouse being confined to a mental institution for at least three years.

 If you need to file for a divorce in the state of Texas, consult Jackson Law Firm to find out more about your options and get professional legal advice for your specific situation.

-For more information on how to file for a divorce in Texas contact today one of our lawyers.
+For more information on how to file for a divorce in Cedar Park contact today one of our lawyers.

 While every divorce is somewhat complicated, some divorces are far more complicated than others.
 Complicating factors often include high assets – or otherwise-complex assets – joint ownership of a business, a hotly contested issue, failure to file requisite divorce paperwork, and finally, failure to work closely with an experienced Round Rock divorce attorney.
 High-Asset Divorce […]